Harappan language

-The Harappan language is the unknown language or languages of the Bronze Age (c.
+The Harappan language, also known as the Indus language, is the unknown language or languages of the Bronze Age (c.
 3300 to 1300 BC) Harappan civilization (Indus Valley civilization, or IVC).
-The language being unattested in any readable contemporary source, hypotheses regarding its nature are reduced to purported loanwords and substratum influence, notably the substratum in Vedic Sanskrit and a few terms recorded in Sumerian cuneiform (such as Meluhha), in conjunction with analyses of the undeciphered Indus script.
+The Harappan script is yet undeciphered, indeed it has not even been demonstrated to be a writing system, and therefore the language remains unknown.
+The language being yet unattested in readable contemporary sources, hypotheses regarding its nature are based on possible loanwords, the substratum in Vedic Sanskrit, and some terms recorded in Sumerian cuneiform (such as Meluhha), in conjunction with analyses of the Harappan script.